 GOP lawmakers mark success by flipping rules from Obama era

-Congressional Republicans anxious to show voters they can get something done are hailing their reversal of more than a dozen Obama-era regulations on guns, the internet and the environment.
-Over a few months, lawmakers used an obscure legislative rule to ram through changes that will have far-reaching implications for the coal industry, broadband customers, hunters and women seeking health care at Planned Parenthood and other abortion providers.
+From left to right, Sen. John Barrasso , Senate Majority Leader Mitch McConnell , Sen. John Thune and Sen. Roy Blount stand during a news conference on Capitol Hill following a policy lunch on February 14, 2017 in Washington, DC.
+Mario Tama/Getty Images/AFP) Congressional Republicans anxious to show voters they can get something done are hailing their reversal of more than a dozen Obama-era regulations on guns, the internet and the environment.

 Add your comments below